Among World’s Best

 CALS ranks high in the following categories comparing it with 59 other agricultural colleges, from December 2017 data in Academic Analytics:

-Agriculture and Natural Resources Extension programming annually reaches more than 195,966 Iowans through educational events and field days, and more than 6.7 million visitors to its websites.
+Agriculture and Natural Resources Extension programming annually reaches more than 195,966 Iowans through educational events and field days, and more than 6.7 million visitors through its websites.